chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 ###### Sample `curl` command

-An example cURL command to your `/admin/v1/CustomClaims/` endpoint (in our demo we perform this in the Insomnia API testing application).
+An example cURL command to your `/admin/v1/CustomClaims/` endpoint (in our demo, we perform this in the Insomnia API testing application).

 ```sh
 curl --request POST \